20 Ways to stay focused at work (+ instant hacks)

 Quick concentration techniques for instant attention boost

-Bear in mind that these might not work for everyone — but considering the fact they virtually take no time, you can give them a try.
+Bear in mind that these might not work for everyone — but considering they virtually take no time, you can give them a try.

 Focus hack #1: Try the 5-second rule

-The technique, introduced in the eponymous book by Mel Robbins, is as simple as it sounds.
+The 5-second rule, introduced in the eponymous book by Mel Robbins, is as simple as it sounds.

 When you can’t make yourself start working on a task, count down from 5 — the moment you reach 0, plunge yourself into work.